 Take this off the page and into the room where you are reading.
 You have, at some point, tried to come to God by your own engine.
 Almost everyone has.
 You have tried to make yourself believe — sat with the Bible open and willed the words to land, knelt and tried to feel something, attempted to generate the conviction the way you would force yourself through a cold workout.
 And you have noticed the thing nobody warns you about: you cannot make yourself want Him.
 You can perform the motions.
 You can attend, recite, resolve.
 But the actual desire — the live, warm, unforced hunger for God Himself — refuses to be summoned by the will.
 You can no more command spiritual appetite than you can command yourself to find a flavor delicious that your tongue rejects.
 The wanting either arrives from somewhere outside your decision, or it does not arrive.

-This is why the doctrine that emptied the room is the best news a tired believer ever hears.
-If your coming to Christ depended on the strength of your wanting, you would lose Him on every cold morning when the wanting goes quiet.
-But your coming did not depend on your wanting.
-It depended on His drawing — and the same hand that hauled the dead net to shore does not let the catch slip back into the sea.
-The grip that started you is the grip that keeps you, the double-hand grip of John 10 from which no one can snatch you, the down-payment guaranteed by the Spirit Himself.
+This is why the doctrine that emptied the room turns out to be a mercy to a tired believer.
+If the coming depended on the strength of the wanting, you would lose Him on every cold morning when the wanting goes quiet.
+It never depended on it.
+The hand that hauls the net does not let the catch slide back into the sea; this is the double grip of John 10, out of which no one can snatch you.
 You did not draw yourself in.
 You will not have to hold yourself there.
-The whole arc — the drawing, the coming, the keeping, the raising on the last day — is His work from the first tug to the final resurrection.

 The drawn always come.